 Traditional Advertising in a Digital Age

-With attention and spend shifting heavily toward online mediums, traditional advertising approaches may appear to be less of a priority.
+With attention and spending shifting heavily toward online mediums, traditional advertising approaches may appear to be less of a priority.
 However, when planned, constructed, and executed correctly, a traditional ad campaign can be a powerful complement to your digital ads, capturing more attention and converting more customers than either channel would be able to do in isolation.

 The State of Traditional Advertising